 The 4th S: Swing

 Life in the womb is very jiggly.
-Imagine your baby bopping around inside you when you jaunt down the stairs!
+(Imagine your baby bopping around inside your belly when you jaunt down the stairs!)
 While slow rocking is fine for keeping quiet babies calm, you need to use fast, tiny motions to soothe a crying infant mid-squawk.
 My patients call this movement the “Jell-O head Jiggle.”
 To do it, always support the head/neck, keep your motions small; and move no more than 1 inch back and forth.
 I really advise watching the DVD to make sure you get it right.
 (For the safety of your infant, never, ever shake your baby in anger or frustration.)

 The 5th S: Suck

 Sucking is “the icing on the cake” of calming.
 Many fussy babies relax into a deep tranquility when they suck.
 Many babies calm easier with a pacifier.